Annual Water Quality Reports

 4. Does the City fluoridate?

 The addition of fluoride to our drinking water at the plant is not necessary.
 When ingested or applied topically during the years of tooth development, fluoride strengthens teeth and prevents tooth decay.
-The United States Public Health Service has determined the optimum concentration for fluoride in United States water to be in the range of 0.7 to 1.2 parts per million.
+The United States Public Health Service has determined the optimum concentration for fluoride in United States water to be 0.7 parts per million.
 Dissolved fluoride-containing minerals are measured year round in the water of Clear Creek and at the tap.
 The level fluctuates seasonally, but is sufficient to meet the concentration recommended by USPHS.

 5. Why does my water sometimes taste or smell like swimming pool water?